Qvyl/sarimax-sales-prediction/README.md

 ## 🛠️ Techniques Used

-- Time series decomposition
+- **Autocorrelation and Partial Autocorrelation analysis (ACF & PACF)**
+  Identified significant lags in the time series data to guide SARIMAX parameter selection.

-- Stationarity testing (ADF Test)
+- **Stationarity testing using Augmented Dickey-Fuller (ADF) test**
-- Seasonal differencing
+  Checked whether the time series is stationary, and applied differencing where necessary.

-- SARIMAX modeling (using `statsmodels`)
+- **SARIMAX modeling using `statsmodels`**
-- Forecast evaluation (MAE, RMSE)
+  Implemented a Seasonal ARIMA model that accounts for both seasonal and non-seasonal trends.

+- **Train-test split for time series validation**
+  Divided the dataset chronologically to evaluate model performance on future unseen data.

+- **Forecast evaluation using error metrics (e.g., MAE, RMSE)**
+  Assessed prediction accuracy using standard regression error metrics.

 ## 🔍 Results